criteo/consul-templaterb/README.md

 sent only once (it is helpful for instance if your app is using several configurations files that must be consistent all together).

 Signals can be customized per process.
-Two signals are supported with options --sig-reload and --sig-term.
-When the option is added, the next --exec options to start a process will use the given signal.
+Two signals are supported with options `--sig-reload` and `--sig-term`.
+When the option is added, the next `--exec` options to start a process will use the given signal.
 By default, HUP will be sent to reload events (you can use NONE to avoid sending any reload signal), TERM will be used when leaving consul-templaterb.